LEMS Diagnostic Overview

 Patients may not seek medical help immediately

-Make LEMS difficult to recognize
+make LEMS difficult to diagnose

 Clinical presentations similar to other conditions1,4

-Often lead to a misdiagnosis
+often lead to misdiagnosis

 LEMS Diagnosis